Alice Barnes' British Champion Canyon Aeroad - Cycling Weekly

 The only opportunity the Northampton born rider has had to ride this bike in anger was at the 2020 edition of Omloop Het Nieuwsblad, on February 29.

-Barnes’ Aeroad CF SLX Disc is a size XXS, sporting a Canyon H11 Aerocockpit with an integrated 120mm stem and Canyon’s Ergospeed Gel bar tape.
+Barnes’ Aeroad CF SLX Disc is a size XXS, sporting a Canyon H11 Aerocockpit.
+She adds length to the fit with an integrated 120mm stem and Canyon’s Ergospeed Gel bar tape.

-The Aeroad is Canyon’s aero road bike, with an aggressive geometry and an aero profile designed to save watts.
+The Aeroad is Canyon’s aero road bike, with an aggressive geometry and a wind cheating profile designed to save watts.
 The CF SLX model tops the range, using the lightest and most technologically advanced materials.

 Co-title sponsor SRAM has of course decked out the machine with its SRAM Red eTap AXS HRD groupset, and Barnes rides with a 48-35 chainset paired up to a 11-28 rear cassette.